rsvilenov/MaintenanceModeMiddleware/Configuration.md

 ```

 To override any of these default settings, you have two options:
-1. Call the bulder's method, which corresponds to the setting, and pass your own value.
-This will cause the default setting to be ommitted in favour of the value you have specified.
+1. Call the builder's method, which corresponds to the setting, and pass your own value.
+This will cause the default setting to be omitted in favor of the value you have specified.
 2. Call `options.UseNoDefaultValues();` to tell the middleware not to apply any default values.
 Then you can specify only the settings you need.
 This is useful for example when you want to allow only a specific user to retain access to the site, regardless of the roles they have.

 ```csharp